ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

    where differential non-response rates are built into the observer

-Note that the census and household surveys can have both types of ommission applied.
-The default rate of "simple omission" for these datasets will be 0%, while the default non-response rate for "targeted omission" will equal the expected omission rate of that survey computed using the non-response strategy described above in the :ref:`Census
-<prl_census_section>` and :ref:`Household Surveys
-<prl_household_surveys_section>` sections.
-For the census and ACS
-survey, this is 1.45%.
+Note that the census and household surveys can have both types of ommission applied; in this case targeted omission (do not respond) should be applied **before** simple omission (omit a row).
+The default rate of "simple omission" for the census and surveys will be 0%, while the default non-response rate for "targeted omission" will equal the expected omission rate of that survey computed using the non-response strategy described above in the :ref:`Census <prl_census_section>` and :ref:`Household Surveys <prl_household_surveys_section>` sections.
+For the census and ACS survey, this is 1.45%.
 For the CPS survey, this is 29.05% (see details below).

 The following two sections discuss the two types of omission in more detail.